DIY Personal Lubricant

 If you’ve been following my blog for long, you know I’m not the biggest coconut oil fan.
 I think it’s far too greasy.
 But, this is one point in time greasy isn’t a bad thing.

-Fractionated coconut oil* also absorbs into the skin quicker than regular coconut oil because the long-chain fatty acids have been removed.
+Fractionated coconut oil* absorbs into the skin quicker than regular coconut oil because the long-chain fatty acids have been removed.
 I like that it absorbs quicker even in the bedroom because I don’t have to worry about it staining the sheets.
 Of course, if you can’t find it in bulk, you always have the option of buying it like the bulk store.

-This should NOT be used with condoms.
+Coconut oil lube should NOT be used with condoms.
 If you use condoms, see my next recipe.

-aloe vera gel:
+aloe vera gel natural lube:

 It needs to be refrigerated, so if you’re looking for a cooling sensation this would be great.
 Fresh aloe vera will spoil in the fridge after about three weeks.
 It will definitely smell off when it’s gone bad.
+If you notice an odor, don’t use it as a DIY lube, toss it out instead.

 I’ve started making a large batch and freezing it in an ice cube tray so I always have 2 tablespoon portions ready to go for a number of DIYs whether it be mouthwash, a hydrating face mask, or sexy time.